Clygro/supm/CONTRIBUTING.md

 3. Add a condition at the end of the file to find your package manager, then call your function inside the conditional.
 4. Test that your function works.
 5. Submit a pull request!
-I usually respond to PRs and issues pretty quickly.